mcl-uk/RSA_in_plain_python/README.md

 A public key crypto system allows Alice to send a secret message to Bob through an open channel safe in the knowledge that only Bob can read it - and _without_ requiring a pre-shared secret key.
 Instead, Bob prepares in advance two (carefully chosen) keys, one which he keeps secret and one which he openly publishes.
 Alice can then use Bob's public key to encode her message, while Bob uses his secret key to decode it.
-<b>If the key is big enough is not feasible to decode the message knowing only the public key</b>.
+<b>If the key is large enough it is not feasible to decode the message knowing only the public key</b>.
 It was the RSA algorithm that first made this amazing feat possible.

 Think about it, it really is amazing!

 This script implements RSA key-generation, encryption and decryption in simple, easily readable, commented native python code.
+It also affers a full explanation of how the maths works with a separate trivial example.
 No crypto libraries required, just a random number source.
 It works on microPython too, but key generation is going to be very time consumimg on a microcontroller.
 Eg an ESP32 may take many minutes to find even a relatively small 1024bit key.